Yoon-Choi/Analog-to-MIDI-Convert-System/README.md

 ## Ⅰ. Introduction
 Audio to MIDI converting’ is a method of converting a wav file composed of waveforms into a MIDI file through a series of matching between MIDI note numbers and frequency values.
 It is a technique that can be very useful in editing music or producing sheet music by removing unnecessary harmonics that are seen in MIDI signals – which were not heard in the existing audio signals.
-Therefore, the fields of application such as [1] sheet music production and [2] game software production based on music files are endless.
+The fields of application such as [1] sheet music production and [2] game software production based on music files are endless.
 Audio to midi converting technology is a method that allows users to obtain natural and accurate midi files without any objection.
 It is necessary to listen to and write a professional who has absolute pitch.
-Therefore, it can bring great benefits in terms of cost as well.

 The audio processing system has been used continuously until now, and the audio to MIDI converting system is As shown in Figure 1 , it consists of three steps.

 ![image](https://user-images.githubusercontent.com/65432377/130601219-50be71d5-6ad3-4986-bfee-e234733b17e1.png)